 5. Your tutorial slows down the player

 Like we talked about above, the best way to get an idea if your tutorial works is to create a funnel that measures the progression of your players through it.
-Here’s a very good example of a tutorial that is slowing players down, to the point of them churning before completing it.
+A good example would be one that allows you to see the point of players churning before completing it.

-Notice the considerable drop off between the percentage of players that start the tutorial and that of players that complete it.
-You can also see that the number of hours players take to complete each milestone of the tutorial is very high, amounting to almost 12.
+There should be a considerable drop off between the percentage of players that start the tutorial and that of players that complete it.
+You should also be able to see that the number of hours players take to complete each milestone of the tutorial is very high, amounting to almost 12.
 As with our first funnel example, to dig deeper into the issue, you should break the tutorial into more steps and see which poses a challenge to most users, causing them to drop off.

 6. Your game is too hard to pick up & it presents sudden rises in difficulty